bramkaarga/VietnamModel/README.md

 # VietnamModel
-Accompanying codes for journal article 'Accounting for multisectoral dynamics in supporting equitable adaptation planning: A case study on the rice agriculture in the Vietnam Mekong Delta', without protected data.
+Accompanying codes for journal article:

+Jafino, B. A., Kwakkel, J., Klijn, F., Dung, N. V., van Delden, H., Haasnoot, M., & Sutanudjaja, E. (2021).
+Accounting for multisectoral dynamics in supporting equitable adaptation planning: A case study on the rice agriculture in the Vietnam Mekong Delta.
+Earth's Future, 9(5), e2020EF001939. doi:https://doi.org/10.1029/2020EF001939.

 EF-ModelRun.ipynb contains main codes to run the model.
 EF-Analysis.ipynb contains codes to generate figures in the manuscript.
 Simulation results are provided in the results folder.